-Michael Korman is in his first seaosn as assistant soccer coach at Bemidji State.
-He was added to the staff April 8, 2019 and will be responsible for training goalkeepers, coordinaiton of recruting and team logistics.
+Michael Korman is in his second season as assistant soccer coach at Bemidji State.
+He was added to the staff on April 8, 2019, and will be responsible for training goalkeepers, coordination of recruiting, and team logistics.

 Korman’s most recent soccer involvement comes from his time with Sport Contact USA, a collegiate soccer-specific recruiting service, where he was an evaluator.
 During his time at Sport Contact USA, Korman traveled around the country evaluating players and worked to help parents and players understand the steps needed to play soccer at the collegiate level.

-As a student-athlete, Korman was a NCAA Division II goalkeeper at Saint Joseph’s from 2007-2012.
+As a student-athlete, Korman was an NCAA Division II goalkeeper at Saint Joseph’s from 2007-2012.

-Korman earned a degree in sport management from Saint Joseph’s in 2012 and the United State Soccer Coaches member since 2013 possesses a National Diploma and Goalkeeper I Diploma.
+Korman earned a degree in sport management from Saint Joseph’s in 2012 and the United States Soccer Coaches member since 2013 possesses a National Diploma and Goalkeeper I Diploma.